Fractal antenna: Log-periodic antennas

-Fractal element antennas and performance
+Performance

 Antenna elements (as opposed to antenna arrays, which are usually not included as fractal antennas) made from self-similar shapes were first created by Nathan Cohen then a professor at Boston University, starting in 1988.
-Cohen's efforts with a variety of fractal antenna designs were first published in 1995.
-Cohen's publication marked the inaugural scientific publication on fractal antennas.
+Cohen's efforts with a variety of fractal antenna designs were first published in 1995, which marked the inaugural scientific publication on fractal antennas.

 Many fractal element antennas use the fractal structure as a virtual combination of capacitors and inductors.
 This makes the antenna so that it has many different resonances, which can be chosen and adjusted by choosing the proper fractal design.
 This complexity arises because the current on the structure has a complex arrangement caused by the inductance and self capacitance.
 In general, although their effective electrical length is longer, the fractal element antennas are themselves physically smaller, again due to this reactive loading.

 Thus, fractal element antennas are shrunken compared to conventional designs and do not need additional components, assuming the structure happens to have the desired resonant input impedance.
 In general, the fractal dimension of a fractal antenna is a poor predictor of its performance and application.
 Not all fractal antennas work well for a given application or set of applications.
 Computer search methods and antenna simulations are commonly used to identify which fractal antenna designs best meet the needs of the application.